densdevv/lauzhack2025/README.md

 ## Also accessible publicly here: https://bias-and-variance.streamlit.app/

 ## Installation
+*Important: Make sure to have Python installed before running!*
 - Simply run the start_app.bat file.
 The program will install all necessary libraries then start a localhost server.
 - Manual (PowerShell)
 ```powershell